dargall91/capstone-website/README.md

 ## General Instructions

+Before running the website, be sure to have the server and android application launched, and get a message from the android application to populate the database.
+Otherwise you will end up with no viewable data.

 To view the running project, start the server in the /wea folder, and in this folder, run npm start.

 When prompted to login, paste the user w-nws.webmaster@noaa.gov to gain access to the alerts being tracked from the National Weather Service.